-- 1 day (each absence) Parent/guardian will receive an automated voice call - 2 or more days The student's teacher(s) will make a reasonable effort to contact the parent/guardian - 3 or more days Parent/guardian will be receive written notification of the absences and may be contacted by phone to schedule a meeting to develop an attendance plan.
-During this meeting, school teams will work to identify any barriers that may be keeping students from attending school regularly and connect parent/guardian to resources. - 5 or more days School teams will contact parent/guardian to schedule an attendance conference.
-If absences are unexcused, the number of days absent will be reported to the Department of Social Services and families may lose TANF/SNAP benefits. - 7 or more days School team will schedule a review conference.
-If the absences are unexcused, the school team may refer the parent/guardian and/or student to the Truancy Multi-Disciplinary Team (MDT). - The Truancy MDT, which consists of representatives from Norfolk Public Schools, Norfolk Court Services Unit, and community agency representatives, meets regularly to review truancy cases.
-The goal is to have students attend school regularly, and to avoid filing petitions whenever possible. - 15 consecutive days Student will be dropped from the roll. - Designated school personnel will make a reasonable effort to contact parent, including making a home visit. - For circumstances in which parents are intentionally noncompliant by allowing their child(ren) to miss days of school or fail to enroll their child(ren) in school, the parents/guardians, or persons having control of the child(ren) are referred to court by the NCSU and charged with a Class 3 misdemeanor.
+- ➤ 1 day (each absence) Parent/guardian will receive an automated voice call. - ≥ 2 or more days The student's teacher(s) will make a reasonable effort to contact the parent/guardian. - > 3 or more days Parent/guardian will receive written notification of the absences and may be contacted by phone to schedule a meeting to develop an attendance plan.
+During this meeting, school teams will work to identify any barriers that may be keeping students from attending school regularly, discuss in-school interventions, and connect parent/guardian to resources. - > 5 or more days Someone from the school's attendance team will contact parent/guardian to schedule a conference.
+During this meeting, school teams will review interventions and recommendations agreed on during the plan meetings and ask if any new barriers exist that may be keeping students from attending school regularly.
+Connecting students and their families to school and community resources and interventions remains the primary goal of the team, especially if the resources and interventions will improve the students' daily attendance. - While the school team will do their due diligence to invite you to an attendance conference to discuss your child's attendance, they may also legally hold the conference without you.
+At this step, failure to participate in the attendance conference indicates noncompliance and the truancy case may be referred directly to the Truancy Multi-Disciplinary Team (MDT), which is a pre-court intervention.
+Whether parents/guardians decide to participate in the attendance conference or not, the number of unexcused absences will be reported to the Department of Social Services and families may lose TANF/SNAP benefits. - > 7 or more days Someone from the school's attendance team may schedule a review conference if the team made recommendations or began some interventions that need to be reviewed.
+Continued nonattendance and/or noncompliance by parent/guardian and/or student will result in a referral to the Truancy Multi-Disciplinary Team (MDT). - The Truancy MDT, which consists of representatives from Norfolk Public Schools, Norfolk Court Services Unit, and community agency representatives, meets regularly to review truancy cases.
+The goal is to have students attend school regularly, and to avoid filing petitions whenever possible.
+However, for circumstances in which parents are intentionally noncompliant by allowing their child(ren) to miss days of school the parents/guardians, or persons having control of the child(ren) are referred to court by the NCSU and charged with a Class 3 misdemeanor. - > 15 consecutive days Parent/guardian will receive written notification when students are dropped from the roll.
+Designated school personnel will make a reasonable effort to contact parent, including making a home visit to discuss the importance of the student's re-enrollment and assist with connecting families to resources, when warranted.
+If the parent, guardian, or person having control of the student do not comply with re-enrollment efforts, one of the division's Attendance Officers will contact the parent, guardian, or person having control of the student to give a specific date they must enroll the student in school, or a petition will be filed against them.